-Financial literacy, including budgeting, earning, saving and borrowing, is a critical component of education.
-High-quality sports programmes integrate financial literacy into curricula to assist young women in achieving economic independence.
-In 2010, the Population Council initiated a baseline survey of adolescent women participating in the Goal project in India.
-Goal, a “sports plus” programme implemented by the Naz Foundation with support from Standard Chartered Bank, focuses on adolescent girls, age twelve to twenty, from low-income families in urban areas.
-Goal’s programme is offered weekly, over a period of six to ten months, and includes a mix of sports and life-skills education modules that cover topics including financial literacy, communication skills, health and hygiene.
+In 2010, the Population Council initiated a baseline survey of adolescent women participating in the Goal Programme in India.
+Goal, implemented by the Naz Foundation with support from Standard Chartered Bank, focuses on adolescent girls aged twelve to twenty, from low-income families in urban areas.
+Goal in India is offered weekly, over a period of between six and ten months, and includes a mix of sports and life-skills education modules that cover topics including financial literacy, communication skills, health and hygiene.

 Population Council researchers K.G.
-Santhya and Komal Saxena found that only three-fifths of girls surveyed in the Goal programme in India knew how to count money correctly, barely half were aware of savings institutions, and just one-fourth could identify one or two services or products provided by banks.
-Since its founding in 2006 as a pilot programme in Delhi, Goal has reached more than 14,000 girls in India, Nigeria, and Jordan.
-Its goal is to reach an additional 25,000 girls by the end of 2011.
+Santhya and Komal Saxena found that, before starting the Goal Programme, only three-fifths of registered participants in India knew how to count money correctly, barely half were aware of savings institutions, and just one-fourth could identify one or two services or products provided by banks.
+Since its founding in 2006 as a pilot programme in Delhi, Goal has reached more than 300,000 girls in over 20 countries.

-The Standard Chartered Goal curriculum, Be Money Savvy, provides a curriculum for financial literacy that can be incorporated into existing educational initiatives of sport programmes.
+The Goal programme includes a module on financial literacy, Be Money Savvy, that can be incorporated into existing educational initiatives within sport programmes.